j-scharrenbach/tado-individual-away-control/README.md

 {
   "username": "<your-username>",
   "password": "<your-password>",
-  "away_temperature": <int, temperature to be set when away>, "interval": <int, interval of ping events in seconds>, "max_ping_cnt": <int, number of consecutive pings>, "client_state_history_len": <int, number of ping events to evaluate for state>,
+  "away_temperature": <int, temperature to be set when in away mode>, "allow_deep_sleep": <true/false, allow/disallow deep sleep>, "deep_sleep_after_hours": <float, time in hours after which deep sleep gets enabled>, "deep_sleep_temperature": <int, temperature to be set when in deep sleep mode>, "interval": <int, interval of ping events in seconds>, "max_ping_cnt": <int, number of consecutive pings>, "client_state_history_len": <int, number of ping events to evaluate for state>,